voltrb/volt/Readme.md

 9. Understandable code base
 10. Control Upgradeability

+# VOLT guide

+This guide will take you through creating a basic web application in Volt.
+This tutorial assumes a basic knowledge of ruby and web development.

+To get started, install volt:

+    gem install volt

+Then create a new project:

+    volt new project_name

+This will setup a basic project.
+Now lets run the server.

+    volt server

+## Bindings

+When a user interacts with a web page, typically we want to do two things:

+1. Change application state
+2. Update the DOM

+For example when a user clicks to add a new todo item to a todo list, we might create a JavaScript object to represent the todo item, then add an item to the list's DOM.
+A lot of work needs to be done to make sure that the JavaScript object and the DOM always stay in sync.

+Recently the idea of "reactive programming" has been used to simplify maintaining the DOM.
+The idea is instead of having event handlers that manage a model (or JavaScript object) and manage the DOM, we have event handlers that manage reactive data models.
+We describe our DOM layer in a declaritive way so that it automatically knows how to render our data models.

 # Components

 Apps are made up of Components.
 Each folder under app/ is a component.
 When you visit a route, it loads all of the files in the component on the front end, so new pages within the component can be rendered on the front end.
 If a url is visited that routes to a different component, the request will be loaded as a normal page load and all of that components files will be loaded.
 You can think of components as the "reload boundry" between sections of your app.